bartbutenaers/node-red-contrib-process-resources/README.md

 + When one of the function consumes all the CPU time, which means it is a 'blocking' function.
 + When the combination of multiple functions consume all the CPU time, because it is just too much work.

-Since a thread (and its event loop) run on a single core of your processor, it will be beneficial to ***spawn*** an new process (containing another thread and event loop).
+Since a thread (and its event loop) runs on a single core of your processor, it will be beneficial to ***spawn*** a new process (containing another thread and event loop).
 The main process can pass CPU intensitive work to that ***child process***, which will be executed on one of the other available cores of the processor:

 ![child processes](https://user-images.githubusercontent.com/14224149/148173171-9ecbd6d3-78c0-4fbc-b898-428cc9f8225b.png)

 Multiple of those child processes can be created, to avoid the main thread event loop being blocked.
 Each child process can of course spawn its child process, thus creating a ***process tree*** based on the process dependencies.
-And there will be a two-way communication between the main process and its child processes.
+There will be a two-way communication between the main process and its child processes.
 That way we can keep Node-RED responsive, and at the same time execute high CPU intensive tasks.

 Since spawning new child processes also consumes quite some system resources, NodeJs later on developed a more lightweight mechanism for parallel processing.
-When creating a new ***worker***, a new thread will be started within the main process.
-This way the main process can execute work on multiple cores of your processor:
+When creating a new ***worker***, a new thread will be started 'within' the main process.
+This way the main process can distribute work across multiple cores of your processor:

 ![image](https://user-images.githubusercontent.com/14224149/148174141-de76964c-c4e7-4a97-83b2-6aa3cc22887d.png)